 Competition can exist among different groups and at different levels in the same class.

 - Among the top students - For e.g. in the case of students who usually come in the top three positions, competition exists among them for the first place position.
 While each will concede defeat to the other two as worthy adversaries, if someone from outside of that trio were to come into one of these positions then this outsider would become a threat to the other three.
 On the other hand, the newcomer would have scored a huge victory that they would not be willing to relinquish.
-The competition would, therefore, have extended to include four rather than three persons.
-Each must now strive considerably harder to avoid the fourth position.
-The possible, positive outcome would be improved grades for all four students and a higher average for the class.
+The competition would, therefore, have expanded to include four, rather than three persons.
+Each must now strive considerably harder to avoid falling to the fourth position.
+One possible, positive outcome of this situation would be improved grades for all four students and a higher overall class average.

-- Among other groups - Competition will also exist among other clusters apart from the top three.
+- Among other groups - Competition will also exist among other clusters apart from the top three or even between individuals.
 However, motivation to compete decreases as one gets closer to the bottom of the class.
 This means that while students who place in the top and even perhaps the middle positions may be motivated to compete with those whom they perceive as close rivals, there is hardly any motivation for those who constantly come at the bottom of the class.

 - In subject areas - Competition can also exist in particular subject areas so that even the top three performers overall may recognize that in a specific subject area, there is a particular student whom no one can touch.
 Efforts will be made to beat him/her and this student who experiences profound gratification for being best in his/her area and for beating the top three, will do all in his/her power to hold on to the position.

 Competition Defeats Complacency